ps2gg/ps2.gg/docs/README.md

 ## First Time Setup

-If this is your first time working on the stack, you'll definitely want to read through these considerations, as to not pull your hair out when interacting with the code.
+If this is your first time working on the stack, you'll definitely want to consider the following, as to not pull your hair out when interacting with the codebase.

 <br>